 - Where Are Elderly Day Care Centers Located?

 - What Are The Benefits Of Elderly Day Care?

 - How Is The Cost Of Elderly Day Care?

 Elderly day care centers provide a safe, supportive group environment for seniors who need care and/or assistance with personal tasks during the day.
 Day programs for seniors are usually staffed by a nurse, a geriatric recreation specialist and a number of personal support workers.

-These centers provide relief to caregivers and family members who are caring for an elder in their home, as well as offering the senior a chance to get out of the house, socialize and participate in fun activities with others.
-There are more than 4,500 elderly day care centers currently operating across the country, three-quarters of which are non-profit and/or public.
+These centers provide relief to caregivers and family members who are caring for an elderly loved one in their home, as well as offering the senior a chance to get out of the house, socialize and participate in fun activities with others.
+There are more than 4,500 elderly day care centers currently operating across the country, three-quarters of which are nonprofit and/or public.

 Who Attends Elderly Day Care?